B-DonationSegure/.github/profile/README.md

-# Smart-Contract-notes
+# Smart-Notes-Files
 ---
 ## What is?

-* Is a powerful note manager developed as a dApp
+* Is a powerful notes and files manager developed as a dApp